cta-observatory/ctapipe/docs/developer-guide/ceps/index.rst

 ctapipe Enhancement Proposals
 *****************************

-CEPs (ctapipe Enhancment Proposals) are short documents proposing and describing a major addition or change to ctapipe.
+CEPs (ctapipe Enhancement Proposals) are short documents proposing and describing a major addition or change to ctapipe.
 See :ref:`cep-001` for further information.

 Below is a list of merged CEPs, i.e. the ones that are finalised,